 Mr. Connell practices civil litigation as first-chair trial attorney in jury and bench trials and appeals in State and federal courts.
 Mr. Connell’s clients range from Fortune 100 companies to individuals in an array of complex commercial, employment, civil rights, communications law, health care and intellectual property matters.
 Mr. Connell’s work has resulted in precedential reported opinions on issues of constitutional jurisprudence, as well as statutory and common law.

 In January 2017, Mr. Connell appeared as counsel of record to argue before the Supreme Court of the United States, representing Simon Shiao Tam in Matal v.
 Tam, No. 15-1293.
 Mr. Connell was the primary author of the winning Tam brief argued before the Federal Circuit Court.
 As respondent, he defended the ruling of the Federal Circuit Court of Appeals, In re Simon Shiao Tam, 808 F.3d 1321 (Fed.
 Cir.
-2015), arguing that the United States Patent and Trademark Office’s denial of Mr. Tam’s trademark, “The Slants,” under the disparagement clause of §2(a) of the Lanham Act was unconstitutional for violating the First Amendment.
-This appeal was considered by many as one of the most important matters before the Court this term, as well as one of the most significant First Amendment cases in many years.
+2015), arguing that the United States Patent and Trademark Office’s denial of Mr. Tam’s trademark, “The Slants,” under the disparagement clause of §2(a) of the Lanham Act, was unconstitutional for violating the First Amendment.
+This appeal was considered by many as one of the most important matters before the Court last term, as well as one of the most significant First Amendment cases in many years.

 On June 19, 2017, the Supreme Court handed down a unanimous 8-0 favorable decision in the high-profile case.
 The Court ruled that the Asian-American rock band, The Slants, were subject to viewpoint discrimination by virtue of the USPTO’s denial of registration.
 Under the ruling, the landmark decision will likely put an end to the statutory bar that precluded an applicant from obtaining registration of a trademark that was deemed offensive by the government, including the case involving the Washington Redskins football team currently on appeal before the United States Court of Appeals for the Fourth Circuit.